 \begin{lemma} Let $f \in \C[\mathbf{z}]$ with $\cV(f) \subset (\C^*)^n$.
 Then a point $\mathbf{v} \in \cV(f)$ is critical under the $\Log|\cdot|$ map if and only if it is critical under the $\Arg$ map. \end{lemma}

-This statement follows already (at least) implicitly from Mikhalkin's argumentation on the logarithmic Gau\ss{} map \cite{Mikhalkin:Annals} and was also observed by Nisse and Passare before \cite{Nisse:LogGauss}.
-For convenience, we give our own proof here.
-Note that we denote the tangent space of a smooth point $\mathbf{v}$ on a manifold $\cM$ as $T_{\mathbf{v}}\cM$ and its orthogonal complement as in the given surrounding space of $\cM$ as $(T_{\mathbf{v}}\cM)^c$.
+This statement follows already at least implicitly from Mikhalkin's argumentation on the logarithmic Gau\ss{} map \cite{Mikhalkin:Annals} and was also observed by Nisse and Passare \cite{Nisse:LogGauss} before.
+For convenience, we give an independent proof in the Appendix \ref{Sec:Appendix}.